Steve Guttenberg: 2000s–2020s: Continued work on screen and stage

-2010–present

 Guttenberg played himself in a 2010 episode of the Starz comedy Party Down.
 He appeared on Broadway from late 2011 to early 2012 in Woody Allen's one-act play Honeymoon Hotel, which was part of the show Relatively Speaking.
 Guttenberg was on History Channel's 2015 miniseries Sons of Liberty playing Jack Bonner.
 In 2015, he was on SyFy Channel's Lavalantula and was featured in an episode of Community, "Intro to Recycled Cinema", which aired on Yahoo Screen.
 In 2020, he appeared on Holey Moley II: The Sequel.
 He also starred in the Lifetime film How to Murder Your Husband: The Nancy Brophy Story where he portrayed Daniel Brophy.

-In 2025, Guttenberg starred in the Lifetime film Kidnapped by a Killer: The Heather Robinson Story where he portrayed John Edward Robinson.
+In 2025, Guttenberg starred in the Lifetime film Kidnapped by a Killer: The Heather Robinson Story in which he portrayed John Edward Robinson.

 Production company

 Guttenberg's production company, Mr. Kirby Productions, is named after Gerald J. Kirby, his high-school drama teacher.

 In 1995, Guttenberg was name-checked in The Simpsons episode "Homer the Great" in the song "We Do", whereby a fictional ancient secret society called the Stonecutters (a parody of the Freemasons) claim it was them that made Guttenberg a star.
 He was reportedly flattered by the reference.